Disputed premier to stay in Egypt reshuffle

 Some members of the ruling Muslim Brotherhood have joined the secular, liberal and leftist opposition and hardline Salafist parties in criticising Kandil.

-"The reshuffle aims to improve the performance level of ministries ...
+"The reshuffle aims to improve the performance level of ministries...
 Talks are still going on with regard to those changes.
-They will be announced within days.
-The main criterion for selection will be qualifications," the spokesman said.
+They will be announced within days and will be based on qualifications," the spokesman said.

-The limited scope of the planned shake-up appeared to narrow prospects of any political agreement between Mursi and the main opposition parties, despite U.S., European and International Monetary Fund efforts to seek a broader consensus to help Egypt over a severe economic crisis.

-Fahmy said Egypt was close to agreement with the IMF on a $4.8 billion loan.
-An IMF mission failed to conclude a deal during a 12-day visit to Cairo earlier this month but talks are set to continue in the coming weeks, ministers and IMF Managing Director Christine Lagarde agreed in Washington last weekend.

 BERLIN German police said on Friday they believed an axe-wielding man who injured nine people, some of them seriously, at Duesseldorf's central train station was mentally ill.